mizraith/SNIPE_mizraith/README.md

 ## Purpose:
-SNIPE turns an Arduino into a simple to use lab swiss army knife instrument, kinda like a poor-man's Labjack.
+SNIPE turns an Arduino into a simple to use lab swiss army knife instrument, kinda like a poor-man's 'Labjack'.
 SNIPE exposes a simple (and easily extended) serial protocol that allows you to do the following:

 1. Communicate with any I2C target